 The Company does not have employment agreements with any Nordstrom employees, including the Named Executive Officers.
-The Company maintains a leadership separation plan to provide a broad group of leadership employees an appropriate level of severance benefits in the event of separation of service under certain circumstances.
+The Company maintains a leadership separation plan to provide a broad group of leadership employees an appropriate level of severance benefits in the event of separation of service due to job elimination.
 Except as described on the following pages, there are no agreements, arrangements or plans that entitle the Named Executive Officers to enhanced benefits upon termination of their employment.

-Potential Payments Upon Termination or Change in Control at Fiscal Year-End 2015
+Potential Payments Upon Termination or Change in Control at Fiscal Year-End 2017